UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/1-Initial_Setup.md

 	<img src="Images/Routes-System-Nav.png" width=800>
 4. Navigate to Static routes and click *add*
 	<img src="Images/Routes-Static-Add-Button.png" width=800>
-5. On DMZ add route to internet as shown below.
+5. On the DMZ router add a route to external networks as shown below.
 This means all non-matched routes will be sent to the DHCP configured gateway.
 	<img src="Images/Routes-Add-Route.png" width=800>
 6. On all other Routers add the necessary static routes in addition to the Internet Route.
 The steps are shown below.
    1. Add Gateways for each PFSense Instance we want to route to.
 Click Add.
 		<img src="Images/Add-Gateway-1.png" width=800>
    2. Create new Gateway.
-Add it to the *Router Internal Network* Interface, and set the Gateway IP to the IP of a PFSense router ***ONLY DO THIS FOR THE DMZ ROUTER***
+Add it to the *Router Internal Network* Interface, and set the Gateway IP to the IP of a PFSense router in the case of the DMZ router.
 		<img src="Images/Add-Gateway-2.png" width=800>
    3. Create a new Source Route, select the Gateway we created and the Destination Network should be the internal Network associated with the Gateway
 		<img src="Images/Src-Rt-1.png" width=800>
    4. More details are shown at [DMZ Router Routes](#dmz-router-routes), and [Linux Router Routes](#linux-router-routes).
 The Windows routs are a slight modification of the Linux Routes and located at [Windows Router Routes](#windows-router-routes).

 **NOTICE**: You will be unable to ping the gateway or external systems unless you allow ICMP packets through the firewall.
-   4. Navigate to Firewall *Rules* as follows
+   1. Navigate to Firewall *Rules* as follows
 		<img src="Images/ICMP-1.png" width=800>
-   5. Click Add for the *LAN* and *OPTX* interfaces
+   2. Click Add for the *LAN* and *OPTX* interfaces
 		<img src="Images/ICMP-2.png" width=800>
-   6. Configure the rule to *allow* or in their words *pass* the ICMP packets
+   3. Configure the rule to *allow* or in their words *pass* the ICMP packets
 		<img src="Images/ICMP-3.png" width=800>
-   7. We need to make no other changes (This is until we start hardening the system)
+   4. We need to make no other changes (This is until we start hardening the system)

 #### DMZ Router Routes